Tyler Johnson (basketball)

-Tyler Ryan Johnson (born May 7, 1992) is an American basketball assistant coach of the Fresno State Bulldogs of the Mountain West Conference.
-He is a former professional basketball player who last played for the Brisbane Bullets of the Australian National Basketball League (NBL).
+Tyler Ryan Johnson (born May 7, 1992) is an American basketball assistant coach for the East Carolina Pirates of the American Conference.
+He is a former professional basketball player who played in the National Basketball Association (NBA) for the Miami Heat, Phoenix Suns, Brooklyn Nets, Philadelphia 76ers, and San Antonio Spurs.
 He played college basketball for Fresno State.

 Early life

 Johnson attended St. Francis High School in Mountain View, California.

 College career

 In his four-year career at Fresno State, Johnson appeared in 127 games (87 starts) and averaged 10.6 points, 4.8 rebounds, 2.4 assists and 1.1 steals in 27.9 minutes per game while shooting 45.6 percent from the field, 37.4 percent from three-point range and 71.6 percent from the free-throw line.
 He finished his career ranked number 16 on Fresno State's all-time scoring list with 1,346 career points.
 As a senior, he was named to the All-Mountain West Conference second team and shot 43.2 percent from three-point range, the sixth-highest single-season three-point field goal percentage in school history.